MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3560-Direct-MultiFamily-Housing-Loans-Grants/subpart-D-MultiFamily-Housing-Occupancy/section-3560.152.md

 (b) *Exception.* Households with incomes above the moderate-income level may occupy housing projects with an Agency loan approved prior to 1968 with a loan agreement that does not restrict occupancy by income.

-(c) *Requirements for elderly housing, elderly units in mixed housing, congregate housing, and group homes.* In addition to the requirements of paragraph (a) of this section, the following occupancy requirements apply to elderly housing, elderly units in mixed housing, and congregate housing or group homes:
+(c) *Requirements for elderly housing, congregate housing, and group homes.* In addition to the requirements of paragraph (a) of this section, the following occupancy requirements apply to elderly housing and congregate housing or group homes:

-(1) For elderly housing, elderly units in mixed housing, and congregate housing the following provisions apply:
+(1) For elderly housing and congregate housing, the following provisions apply:

 (i) Households must meet the definition of an elderly household in § 3560.11 to be eligible for occupancy in elderly or congregate housing.